cardboard-iguana/cardboard-iguana.com/log/2022-05-04-itprotv-comptia-security-plus.md

 * Risk: The probability that a given threat will realize (via a vulnerability) an impact on the organization.
 * Likelihood: The probability that something may happen.
 * Impact: What a threat would cost/cause should it be realized.
 (Often expressed qualitatively rather than quantitatively.)
 * Control: A mechanism to minimize risk.
-(Also called a “countermeasure”.)
+(Also called a "countermeasure".)
 * Residual: The risk that remains after all controls are applied.
-(Based on the Exam Cram’s discussion, I *think* this should *also* include any risks *introduced* by the controls themselves.)
+(Based on the Exam Cram's discussion, I *think* this should *also* include any risks *introduced* by the controls themselves.)

-Note that these definitions are much closer to the colloquial definition of “risk” than what is presented in the Exam Cram.
+Note that these definitions are much closer to the colloquial definition of "risk" than what is presented in the Exam Cram.

-### Risk Management Concepts — Types & Strategies
+### Risk Management Concepts - Types & Strategies

 Steps in the risk assessment process: